Overview of Medicaid’s Structured Family Caregiving Program

 How Structured Family Caregiving Works & Payments to Caregivers

-Medicaid pays provider agencies a daily stipend, and a percentage of this sipend, generally 50% – 65%, is passed on to the caregiver as payment.
-The amount paid to the provider agency, and hence the caregiver, varies based on the state and may also vary based on the severity of the care recipient’s needs.
+Medicaid pays provider agencies a daily stipend, and a percentage of this, generally 50% – 65%, is passed on to the caregiver as payment.
+The amount paid to the provider agency, and hence the caregiver, varies based on the state, and potentially, on the severity of the care recipient’s needs.
 For instance, in South Dakota, there are three levels of payment (eff.
 7/1/24): base ($79.87 / day), tier 1 ($99.84 / day), and tier 2 ($111.82 / day).
 Of this, a minimum of 50% must be paid to the caregiver.
 Missouri, on the other hand, has only one rate of reimbursement, which is $92.09 / day (eff.
 7/1/24).
 MO will not let their provider agencies keep more than 35% of this amount, or in other words, the caregivers receive a minimum of 65%.

 Eligibility Criteria for Structured Family Caregiving